chapel-lang/chapel-blog/content/posts/10myths-part4/index.md

 #### Skyline Array Examples

-As mentioned in the sidebar above, this article's examples that illustrate how Chapel's left-to-right declaration syntax supports intuitive skyline arrays, rely on a Chapel feature that has not yet been implemented due to competing priorities.
-Chapel does support arrays of arrays, like:
+As mentioned in the sidebar above, this article's examples illustrating how Chapel's left-to-right declaration syntax supports intuitive skyline arrays rely on a Chapel feature that has not yet been implemented due to competing priorities.
+Chapel _does_ support arrays of arrays, like:

 ```chapel